-Small agri-biodiesel producer credit.
 If you are an eligible small agri-biodiesel producer, you qualify for a credit on up to 15 million gallons of your qualified agri-biodiesel production for any tax year.
+Renewable diesel is not qualified agri-biodiesel.
 This additional biodiesel fuel credit is 10 cents for each gallon.

-You are an eligible small agri-biodiesel producer if, at all times during the tax year, you have an annual productive capacity of not more than 60 million gallons of any type of agri-biodiesel, including biodiesel not eligible for the credit.
+You are an eligible small agri-biodiesel producer if, at all times during the tax year, you have an annual productive capacity of not more than 60 million gallons of any type of agri-biodiesel.